 During the previous century, there were debates over the high-culture which would be more sublimated versus the low-culture which would be less sublimated.
 These debates often naïvely assumed that the sense of this term sublimation was already given.
-But by suspending the sense or direction of this concept, we allow it to withdraw into polysemy, which leaves it free to take on a singular sense at some instance (augenblickt) where it could become operatized and then de-operatized.
-This instability of sense corresponds with the vital oscillation of the aesthetic.
+But by suspending the sense or direction of this concept, we allow it to withdraw into polysemy, which leaves it free to take on a singular sense at some instance (augenblickt) where it could become operatized and then immediately de-operatized.
+This instability of sense corresponds with the vital oscillation of the fetish.

 This metaphor expresses a dynamic change in the system of memory, perception, expression and action.
 These levels are all effected because they are structurally interdependent, so there is simultaneously a change in what can be remembered, perceived, expressed and done.
 This kind of change is periodically necessary, whether in response to external changes in the environment, or just to revitalize an internal system that would otherwise succumb to entropy.